Genuine Victorian Transfer Printed Stoneware Cream Pot ~ 1880

 This is a fabulous stoneware transfer printed cream pot or crock, circa 1880, salvaged from a Victorian tip in the UK.
 It once contained Pure Fresh Cream from the Wigtownshire Creamery Co. in Stranraer, Scotland.

-The sturdy stoneware crock was made possibly in Glasgow Scotland, and is transfer printed in brown and the pottery is basic stoneware.
+The sturdy stoneware crock was made possibly in Glasgow Scotland, and is transfer printed in black and the pottery is basic stoneware.
 It features the image of a milkmaid holding a bucket and milking stool, surrounded by a scrolled cartouche showing the name of the creamery.

 This delightful piece is a lovely a throwback to a much simpler time in the world of dairy advertising products.
 It will make a great addition to any collection of transfer printed advertising wares or kitchen wares, and would make a stunning flower holder on your window sill!
 A sturdy piece with loads of charm.

 Please fill in the information below